PharmaLedger-IMI/helmchart-ethadapter/charts/smartcontract/README.md

 ![How it works](./docs/smartcontract.drawio.png)

-Note: Persisting these setting in Kubernetes resources (Secret and ConfigMap) enables auto-configuration of ethadapter on a Sandbox environment.
+Note: Persisting these values in Kubernetes resources (Secret and ConfigMap) enables auto-configuration of ethadapter on a Sandbox environment.

 ## Quick install